Neeye Nijam: Plot

-In Kotagiri, the carefree college student Chandru (Shaan Vijay) falls in love with his college mate Priya (Tejashree).
-Chandru lives with his parents (S. Selvam and Bharathi) while Priya lives her grandparents (Delhi Ganesh and Kousalya Senthamarai).
+In Kotagiri, the carefree college student Chandru falls in love with his college mate Priya.
+Chandru lives with his parents while Priya lives her grandparents.
 Chandru proposes his love to Priya but she rejects, he then follows her everywhere and compels her to love him.
 She gets sick of him and files a complaint to the police against him thus the police arrest Chandru and beat him up to forget her.
 Chandru's mother Suguna decides to intervene and tries to convince Priya to marry her son and Priya told her why she refused to accept Chandru's love.

-In the past, Priya was hit by a car and Sandhya (Manjari) rushes her to the hospital, Sandhya even bore the costs of her operation and Priya was saved.
+In the past, Priya was hit by a car and Sandhya rushes her to the hospital, Sandhya even bore the costs of her operation and Priya was saved.
 Priya and Sandhya became best friends.
 Sandhya then requested her to marry her brother Anand (Sumesh) who was studying a Master of Business Administration in the US and Priya promised to marry her brother.
 Sandhya went back to the US to bring her brother to India.
 Thereafter, Sandhya died in the US, her brother became depressed and decided to settle in Colombo.

 After hearing it from his mother, Chandru sacrifices his love and decides to help Priya.
 Chandru goes to Colombo and successfully convinces him to marry Priya.
 For the engagement, Anand comes to Kotagiri.
 Priya changes her mind and finally understands Chandru's feelings, Anand supports her decision.
 Many years later, Anand visits Chandru and Priya to inform about his wedding.
 Chandru and Priya are now a happily married couple and they named their daughter Sandhya.